-So, here is the end to my South America bucket list.
-I hope to see these amazing places to visit in South America some day, what about you?
+So, here is the end of my South America bucket list.
+I hope to see these amazing places to visit in South America someday, what about you?

 HAVE YOU CONSIDERED TAKING A TRIP TO SOUTH AMERICA?
 WHAT IS YOUR DREAM PLACE FROM MY SOUTH AMERICA BUCKET LIST?
 OR BETTER, HAVE YOU VISITED SOUTH AMERICA?
 WHAT DID YOU LIKE MOST ABOUT IT?
 TELL ME IN THE COMMENTS BELOW!

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.

 Subscribe to TWC’s monthly newsletter – Promise, no spam! – and get your free download of my personally curated carry-on checklist!

 Here are some of my best travel tips

 Follow me on Pinterest for more ideas and inspiration!

 Liked the ultimate list of places to visit in South America?
 Pin this for later!